0LEUM/PicPayPoll/README.md

 # **Workflow**

-> It is a basic workflow data flow diagram made for our project...
+> It is a basic flowchart diagram made for our project...

 ![Flowchart](images/Flowchart.png)